 You must enroll on DAYFORCE within 30 days of the date you first become eligible for medical Plan coverage.
-If you do not enroll within 30 days, you will need to wait until the City's next annual Open Enrollment period, generally held in November for HDHP's or February for Traditional PPO, to make your benefit elections.
+If you do not enroll within 30 days, you will need to wait until the City's next annual Open Enrollment period, the month of February, to make your benefit elections.

 Each year during annual Open Enrollment, you have the opportunity to review and change your medical election.
-Any changes you make during Open Enrollment will become effective on the first of January for the HDHP or March for the Traditional PPO.
+Any changes you make during Open Enrollment will become effective on the first of March.